stevejay/react-roving-tabindex/README.md

 );
 ```

 The row index value must be the zero-based row index for the grid item that the hook is being used with.
-Thus all items that represent the first row of grid items should have `0` passed to the hook, the second row `1`, and so on.
+Thus all items that represent the first row of grid items should have the number `0` passed to the hook, the second row the number `1`, and so on.
 If the shape of the grid can change dynamically then it is fine to update the row index value.
 For example, the grid might initially have four items per row but get updated to have three items per row.

 The `direction` prop of the `RovingTabIndexProvider` is ignored when row indexes are provided.
 This is because the ArrowUp and ArrowDown keys are always used to move between rows.